 The commented guides will be used by:

 In Mali, Togo, Benin and Cameroon, children's rights are being translated and explained in a culturally adapted way by liguists and our partner organisations.
 These definitions and their explanations are being tested in practice before the edition of a commented guide in the most common languages of our project regions.
 In these tests local networks, associations and groups of adults and children contribute to finding understandable and acceptable definitions.
-The publications are then being distributed amoung child rights activists, media and other key agents who work in awareness-raising.
+The publications are then being distributed amoung child rights activists, media and other key agents who are active in awareness-raising.
+In Togo, a first guide was completed in 2016.
+You can download it here:

 Impressions from the working sessions in Togo with State, traditional and religious Authorities, local communities and linguists: